 Like most things in the law, it takes several years for the courts and regulators to shape a somewhat consistent and clear definition of the law (and even then it often evolves to deal with new problems).
 Questions remain open about when an employer engages in religious affairs to even bring up a Hosanna-Tabor type question and if so, what jobs receive exemption from discrimination laws.
 Religious organizations not only operate their houses of worship but may also operate schools, hospitals, charitable organizations, poverty relief agencies, recreation centers, libraries, parks, employment services, legal aid organizations, sports clubs, community outreach programs and an endless stream of other activities.
 Employees or volunteers of these groups may not always engage in religious responsibilities so Hosanna-Tabor may not apply.

 On the other hand, even if a particular employee is not involved in the religious affairs of the organization as a clergy member, the job duties of that employee may be so closely related to the religious teachings of the organization that the employee falls within the exception (perhaps a doctor at a church-owned hospital chooses to perform an operation that contradicts the church’s teachings).
 Hosanna-Tabor also did not answer questions around what happens when non-clergy members are discriminated against.
 Many other unanswered questions exist.

 If you work for a religious organization and believe you have suffered discrimination, you may have a right to recover.
 The facts of your specific situation are extremely important to determining your rights.
 You should speak with an employment lawyer to assess your situation.
-Religious discrimination lawyers in Fort Worth and Dallas, Texas help clients with these types of employment discrimination claims.
-Visit the religious discrimination page to learn more about unlawful religious discrimination and how an employment lawyer can help.
+Religious discrimination lawyers in Texas help clients with these types of employment discrimination claims.